Sign up / Login

 4 minutes

-Added on 7/20/2022
+Added on 6/24/2022

-A Child’s Behavior is a Signal to Help with Feelings
+A Child’s Behavior Is a Signal to Help With Feelings

 A child’s stress affects their behavior as well as their emotions and nervous system.
 Watch this video to learn strategies for offering support and acknowledging a child’s feelings.